Pekanbaru: Second World War

 The railway was never fully utilised.
 Today it remains unused and in an advanced state of decay.

 Indonesian era

 After Indonesian independence, Pekanbaru was organized as an administrative city in 1956, and was selected to be the capital of the newly formed Riau province in 1959.

 Politics

 Since 1946, Pekanbaru has been governed by at least 15 mayors.
 The first mayor to rule this city was Datuk Wan Abdul Rahman who was elected on 17 May 1946.
-Currently, the Mayor of Pekanbaru is Zulham Hakim.
+Currently, the Mayor of Pekanbaru is Agung Nugroho.

 Reputation

 Pekanbaru is one of the cleanest big cities in Indonesia.
 In 2011, Pekanbaru received the "Adipura" ('cleanest city') award in the category of large city for the seventh consecutive time.